What is Internet Addiction?

-What is "internet addiction"?
-A bit of a misnomer, to start.
-Back when it was first noticed that people were having issues with internet usage resembling offline behavioral addictions, expert opinion branched into two: either the internet itself was addictive in nature, or it was serving as a facilitator for actual addictive behaviors (many of which can also be found offline, like gambling or shopping).
+“Internet addiction” is a bit of a misnomer, to start.
+Back when it was first noticed that people were having internet usage issues that resemble offline behavioral addictions, expert opinion branched in two.
+Either the internet itself was addictive in nature, or it was serving as a facilitator for actual addictive behaviors (many of which can also be found offline, like gambling or shopping).
 To date, the latter explanation has garnered the most research support.1 Ubiquitous but still offering a level of discretion, the internet is a naturally convenient gateway for addictive behaviors.
-In the workplace, the slippery slope often starts with internet misuse, which typically falls into five subtypes: 2
+In the workplace, the slippery slope often starts with internet misuse, which typically falls into five subtypes.2

 1. Computer Gaming

 2. Information Overload (excessive web surging or database scouring)

 3. Net Compulsions (e.g. gambling, shopping, day trading)

 When excessive misuse escalates into full-fledged addiction, it has all the usual components like obsession, loss of control, mood modification, tolerance, and withdrawal symptoms.
 It also has many of the same potential negative impacts for businesses, including reduced productivity, hampered employee morale, strained “in real life” relationships, and heightened risks, particularly regarding legal liability and IT security.
 It has been suggested that internet misuse alone is a significant systems risk that many organizations aren’t addressing sufficiently.3